-We first consider $(0,1)$ forms.
+We first consider $(0,1)$-forms.
 We will use the same notations and assumptions as before.
-The next Lemma gives a spectral gap for the Kodaira Laplacian on $(0,1)$-forms mit Dirichlet boundary conditions.
-We use here tha fact that the line bundle is positive on the whole domain $\overline{M}$.
+The next Lemma gives a spectral gap for the Kodaira Laplacian on $(0,1)$-forms with Dirichlet boundary conditions.
+We use here the fact that the line bundle is positive on the whole domain $\overline{M}$.

 \begin{lemma} There exist positive constants $c$ and $k_0$ such that

 when $k\geq k_{0}$ for all $u\in\Omega^{0, 1}(\overline M, L^k)$ with $u|_{X}=0$. \end{lemma}